VEGAN PIZZA PUDA WITH THE HAPPY PEAR

 Pudas, or pudlas as they are known in northern India, are easy Indian-style vegetable pancakes.
 I smothered these simple gram flour bases in a range of different toppings and pizza pudas were born (see page 204 in East by West).
 Parents take note — this is a great way of hiding veggies or at least making them go down a bit easier!
 You could choose to add nigella seeds and asafoetida to the pancake batter, along with your choice of Dosha Churna Spice Mix (see page 247).
 Despite the Indian flavours, these pizza pudas team well with Italian toppings, so feel free to experiment with any fresh ingredients you have.
-I love mine with baby spinach or sautéed chard, anchovies and roasted red peppers, but then again, nothing beats a margherita!
+I love mine with baby spinach or sautéed chard and roasted red peppers!
 The recipe for this garden-fresh no-cook pizza sauce couldn’t be more simple — just blend and go.
 Same with the delicious basil oil — drizzle this on anything and everything.
-For a no-bake pizza you can simmer the tomato sauce first before spreading over the pudas, then cover with your choice of fresh ingredients such as rocket and ricotta and serve.
+For a no-bake pizza you can simmer the tomato sauce first before spreading over the pudas, then cover with your choice of fresh ingredients and serve.
 The pudas are also great as garlic bread, or ripped up for dunking in soups.
-Cooking them in a dollop of coconut oil or ghee makes them crispy on the outside and soft on the inside and you can also thin them out more to make quesadillas or pancakes, sliced into wedges and drizzled with extra-virgin olive oil.
+Cooking them in a dollop of coconut oil makes them crispy on the outside and soft on the inside and you can also thin them out more to make quesadillas or pancakes, sliced into wedges and drizzled with extra-virgin olive oil.

 For the bases:

 ½ tsp cumin seeds or ground cumin, or more to taste

 ½ tsp sea salt pinch of asafoetida (optional)

 1 tsp nigella seeds (optional)